 What are Mental Disorders?

-In the same vein, genetics have been shown to play an important role in many mental illnesses (First, 2020).
-Mental illness usually occurs in people whose genetic makeup makes them susceptible to illness.
-This vulnerability, along with life pressures, such as family or work difficulties, can lead to the development of mental disorders.
-Furthermore, according to First (2020), many experts believe that altering the regulation of various chemical mediators in the brain, called neurotransmitters, can lead to mental disorders.
+Research has demonstrated that genetics plays an important role in many mental illnesses (First, 2020).
+Typically, mental illness occurs in individuals whose genetic makeup makes them susceptible to the condition.
+This vulnerability, combined with life pressures—such as family or work difficulties—can lead to the development of mental disorders.
+Furthermore, according to First (2020), many experts believe that dysregulation of various chemical mediators in the brain, known as neurotransmitters, can cause mental disorders.

-On the other hand, it is important to highlight that mental health disorders can increase the risk of other diseases and contribute to accidental and intentional injuries (Pan American Health Organization, 2020).
-Poor mental health is both the cause and the consequence of poverty, low education, gender inequality, poor health, violence and other global problems (United Nations, n.d.).
-In addition, in correspondence with the United Nations (n.d.), it limits the patient's ability to perform productive work, reach their potential and contribute to the community.
+On the other hand, it is important to emphasize that mental health disorders can increase the risk of other diseases and contribute to both accidental and intentional injuries (Pan American Health Organization, 2020).
+Poor mental health is both a cause and a consequence of poverty, low education, gender inequality, poor health, violence, and other global challenges (United Nations, n.d.).
+In addition, according to the United Nations (n.d.), it limits the patient’s ability to perform productive work, reach their potential, and contribute to society.

-Through early detection and timely care, most people with mental disorders will recover quickly, even without hospitalization (Integrated Management Group for Mental Health, 2014).
-However, according to the Integrated Management Group for Mental Health (2014), other people need to be hospitalized briefly for treatment, and very few patients with mental illness require long-term hospitalization.
+However, mental disorders can be cured, recovered from, or managed with appropriate treatment; medications and psychological interventions are becoming increasingly selective and specific (Integrated Management Group for Mental Health, 2014).
+Treatment is usually tailored to each specific situation by combining medical treatment with social and occupational rehabilitation measures, psychotherapy, and family support.
+With early detection and timely care, most people with mental disorders will recover quickly, even without hospitalization.
+Nevertheless, according to the Integrated Management Group for Mental Health (2014), some individuals need to be briefly hospitalized to receive treatment, and very few patients with mental illness require long-term hospitalization.

 Carrasco, E., et al. (2015).
 Voluntariado en Salud Mental.
 Obtenido 12 Noviembre 2020, de https://www.uma.es/media/tinyimages/file/Voluntariado_en_Salud_Mental.pdf